A healthy quinoa spinach salad with juicy tomatoes, crunchy almonds, and tangy lemon dressing.

 This spinach quinoa salad recipe is naturally low FODMAP, so it doesn’t use onion, garlic, or dried fruits in the salad or dressing.

-However, feel free to add some of the toppings below in this quinoa and spinach salad:
+However, feel free to add some of the toppings below to this quinoa and spinach salad:

 - Dried fruits – cranberries go very well with spinach and quinoa.